kgateway-dev/kgateway/docs/content/guides/security/auth/jwt/route-jwt-policy.md

    EOF
    ```

 2. Send a request to the `/get` endpoint with Carol's token.
 The request fails even though Carol's token is valid and meets the route-level RBAC policy.
-Instead, you need both tokens as required by the different JWT stages of the route and VirtualHost options.
+Instead, you need separate tokens for the two different stages of the JWT policies in the route-level and gateway-level options.

    {{< tabs >}}
    {{% tab name="LoadBalancer IP address or hostname" %}}